You Need A Room.

-It was enough to change my path in life as I began seeking for answers.
+It was enough to change my path in life as I started seeking for answers.

-I decided to travel around North America to find teachers.
+I began to travel around North America to find experienced Ashtanga teachers.

-First I did workshops and week or more long stays with teachers like Mark Darby, Richard Freeman and Tim Miller.
+First I did workshops and week or more long stays with Mark Darby, Richard Freeman and Tim Miller.

 Next I moved to Vancouver and apprenticed wth Fiona Stang at Ashtanga Yoga Vancouver for 4 years.